sunface/rust-by-practice/en/src/elegant-code-base.md

 ### 9. Writing Interpreters in Rust

-[This online book](https://github.com/rust-hosted-langs/book) will walk through the basics of interpreted language implementation in Rust.
+[This online book](https://github.com/rust-hosted-langs/book) will walk through the basics of interpreted language implementation in Rust with a focus on the challenges that are specific to using Rust.

 ---